-In the year 2015 archives across the United States are sharing examples from their collections that specifically give voice to people who have a unique, surprising or compelling story to tell.
+In 2015 archives across the United States are sharing examples from their collections that specifically give voice to people who have a unique, surprising or compelling story to tell.
 RIT Archive Collections, encompassing the RIT Archives, The University Art Collection and the RIT/NTID Deaf Studies Archive, exists to document the history of the university but what is RIT’s history if not the stories of all the individuals who have worked and studied here?
 This exhibit taps into the collections to display records that reveal this human side of RIT’s history.
 We hope you enjoy the diversity of voices.

 During the Fall 2015, Museum Studies students from the College of Liberal Arts worked with RIT’s Archivist, Becky Simmons, and Associate Archivist, Jody Sidlauskas, to curate a second exhibition on the theme "The Stories They Tell."
 Over five weeks, students in Prof. Juilee Decker's Cultural Informatics course examined the collections, selected items, wrote exhibit labels, installed the works, and prepared an online exhibition.
 We hope you enjoy The Stories They Tell 2.